Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 I just said, “Well, okay, I know that you know that, but the person that first saw my CT didn’t even wait to write a report.
 He phoned the doctor and said, ‘Get her to have a biopsy.'”

 I said, “If you don’t do this biopsy, they’re going to cut my neck open.
 Can we please just do this first before I go to surgery under general anesthetic?”
 He reluctantly did it because I basically said, “Do it.”

 Mental health and being taken seriously

-Somehow these two doctors — I don’t know what they’re called, but that perform the needle biopsy — took it upon themselves to look at my CT scan and say that they didn’t think it was necessary when I don’t think that that’s even their job there.
+Somehow these 2 doctors — I don’t know what they’re called, but they perform the needle biopsy — took it upon themselves to look at my CT scan and say that they didn’t think it was necessary when I don’t think that that’s even their job there.
 I think they’re just supposed to do what was ordered.
 That second time, I made them do it.

 I was getting more and more sick, and I could feel myself going downhill pretty quickly.
 Everybody was just kind of telling me that I was just anxious or treating me like I was just a hypochondriac.
 If you want to give somebody anxiety, that’s a good way to do it, actually.

 I can’t even tell you how awful that felt to be as ill as I was and to not be heard.
 At that point, it wasn’t even just the doctors, but it was family and friends and my coworkers.
 I felt like people were treating me like I was crazy.

 In a sense, I did feel crazy because all of a sudden all this stuff is going wrong.
 I can’t do the things I used to do in terms of functioning, and I don’t know what’s going on.
 I know it’s something, and nobody is believing me.
 It was the most alone I’ve ever felt in my entire life, actually, and the most terrifying.